 Coloring with gel pens has become fairly popular over the years and seems to grow still.
 Adults are also finding that coloring is a great release after a hard day’s work as it is relaxing and helps to take your mind off of the stressful things throughout the day.

 Do gel pens bleed through the paper?

-Gel pens have a thick gel ink and are designed to not bleed.
+Gel pens have thick gel ink and are designed to not bleed.
 Some brands have a wetter ink that could bleed on some thinner papers but this type is preferred because the wetter ink allows for blending using your finger or a brush.
 Other types of gel pens have a faster drying time and almost never bleed through the paper.

-How should I store gel pens.
+How should I store gel pens?

 This might be somewhat of a controversial subject for some professional artists but most seem to store with the tips up.
 This seems to be the most recommended method used when storing gel pens.
-Dropping the pens can cause air bubble to form in the tube and will cause the ink to skip when coloring or writing.
+Dropping the pens can cause air bubbles to form in the tube and will cause the ink to skip when coloring or writing.

 I found the above video to be a very helpful source for some of the basics to use when coloring with gel pens.

 Before you start coloring be sure to have some scratch paper to test your colors on and check the pen tips for ink flow.
 If a pen does not write then try tapping the pen tip on the surface to get the ball rolling.